menu icon

 Instructions

-• This pattern is worked in rounds.
+• The larksfoot crochet stitch pattern is worked in rows.

-• Row 3: Skip the 1st stitch and dc in the next 2 stitches.
-Ch x1 + skip the next stitch, then dc in the next 3 stitches.
-Repeat for the rest of the row.
+• Repeat from * for the rest of the row.
 At the end of the row switch colors.
 Ch x4 (counts as a dc with turning ch) and then turn your work.

-• Row 5: Skip the 1st stitch and ch space, then dc in each of the next 3 stitches.
-Ch and skip the next stitch.
-Dc x3, ch +skip the next stitch, and then repeat for the rest of the row.
-Then make a dc in the final stitch.
-Now is when you should switch colors again.
-Then ch x3 and turn your work.
+• Row 4: Skip the 1st stitch and ch-space then dc in the next 3 stitches. *Ch x1 + skip the next stitch, then dc x3.
+Repeat from * for the rest of the row.
+At the end of the row, ch x1 and then a single dc stitch in the final stitch (the ch x4 at the beginning of last row).

 • To make your project longer, keep repeating rows 3-6.
 Remember to switch colors every 2 rows as needed.
 Fasten off and weave in your ends.